djumanoff/articles/efficient-rating-system/README.md

    ```
    This approach will give us complexity of `O(N)` where `N` is the number of drivers.
 3. Returning list of ratings of specific driver remains same as in naive implementation.

+Why don't we just calculate average rating on every rating request and just store it instead of storing sum and count?

+Because calculating average rating for specific driver will make rating operation complexity `O(M)` where `M` is the number of ratings of the driver.

+You can find full implementation [here](https://github.com/djumanoff/articles/tree/main/efficient-rating-system/efficient-impl).

+This implementation can also be easily reimagined in distributed context, where you have separate `driver` service and `rating` service and `event bus`, you just listen for rating event in driver service and make that simple aggregations.

+PS.
+I hope this article will be useful for some the developers out there, despite of its simplicity, I was struggling to find this approach in internet and in projects that contained similar functionality.